 Kanazawa – 1 night

-Day 7: Tuesday 14 November, Matsumoto – Kanazawa
+Day 7: Tuesday 10 November, Matsumoto – Kanazawa

-This morning we travel by coach to Nagano where we shall board the new Shinkansen Superexpress train to Kanazawa, considered one Japan’s best-preserved Edo-period cities.
+This morning we travel by coach to Nagano, where we board the new Shinkansen Superexpress train to Kanazawa, considered one Japan’s best-preserved Edo-period cities.
 The Japanese visit Kanazawa in droves but perhaps because of its remote location and very cold winters few foreigners make the journey to experience its rich cultural legacies.

 Kyoto – 3 nights